syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.NETCORE/animations-and-transitions.md

 ## Disable touch swiping

 In the carousel, we can able to perform swipe the carousel slides using touch actions by default.
-We had the option to enable or disable the swipe action using the `enableTouchSwipe` property.
+We had the option to enable or disable the swipe action using the [EnableTouchSwipe](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Carousel.html#Syncfusion_EJ2_Navigations_Carousel_EnableTouchSwipe) property.
 The following example depicts the code to disable the swipe action for the slide.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}